• Skip to main content

 Step 10:

-Unbaked zucchini pumpkin muffins with a streusel topping.
+Unbaked pumpkin zucchini muffins with a streusel topping.

 Evenly distribute the streusel over the top of each muffin.